SchoolKeep/schoolkeep-templates/README.md

 entered into SchoolKeep.  `{{ variable_name }}` will pull the corresponding data from what you had entered into SchoolKeep.
 See below for details on the variables available within each template.

-#### Course details
-The course details page displays information about your course to prospective students.
-All courses will use the same Course Details template, populated with the data for the current course.

-*Variables*

-*States*

-1. New student
-2. Student has already purchased course but has not started
-3. Student has already purchased course and has started

-#### Course catalog

-The course catalog page displays tiles with information about each course that you have published in your school.

-*Variables*

-Uses an iterator for the course tiles

-*States*

-1. New student
-2. Student has already purchased course but has not started
-3. Student has already purchased course and has started

-#### Custom page

-The custom page template supports any pages made within the Pages section of SchoolKeep.
-All custom pages will use the same Custom Page template, populated with the data for the current custom page.

-*Variables*

-#### Homepage

-*Variables*

-### Partials

-These partials can be used on the other pages.
-Here's how you include a partial on a page `partial`

-#### Header

-The header encompasses the top navigation bar.
-This includes the logged in / logged out state of the student, your logo, and navigation.

-*Variables*

-*States*

-1. Anonymous student
-2. Logged in student

-#### Footer

-This partial encompasses the footer of your website.
-You can insert any script tags here for tracking, chat systems, etc.

-*Variables*

-#### Course tile

-*Variables*

-*States*

-1. New student
-2. Student has already purchased course but has not started
-3. Student has already purchased course and has started

-### Editing CSS
-We provide you with a single additive stylesheet to customize your school branding.
-This file is located at `sk-design/templates/styles.css.sktl` .
-You can add or edit any styles within this stylesheet.
-Additionally you have access to the color scheme variables that you've set within SchoolKeep.  `{{ color_scheme.background_color }}`.

-### Fixtures & Variables
-All your data will be pulled from information that you've entered into SchoolKeep, but this will allow you to test with sample data.
-This sample data will not be uploaded to SchoolKeep and is only for testing purposes within the local development environment

-`bundle exec sk fixture`